How Do I Start a Podcast?

 PODCASTING RESOURCES I RECOMMEND…

-No matter what level you are on in your podcasting journey – beginner, expert, or anywhere in-between, there are always areas in which you can improve, tweak, edit, cut, etc., to continue to improve your show and performance.
+No matter what level you are on in your podcasting journey – beginner, expert, or somewhere in-between, there are always areas in which you can improve, tweak, edit, cut, etc., to continue to improve your show and performance.
 Below are resources I’ve personally felt have been helpful in my ongoing podcast and voice over education.

 • The School of Podcasting (website, podcast)